Kasane91/ItalianWIneAPIUdacity/README.md

 They are sorted both by grape, producer and key area characteristics as well as a rating system.

+## MOTIVATION

+The project was developed as part of an assignment to finnish Udacity's Full Stack Developer Program.
+The idea was to both bolster my abilities to create API's and work with databases in my future job, as well as an idea for a future tool for cataloging wine.

 ## Installing dependencies